-Queen of the Plains
+Queen of the plains: Charlotte Plains Station, Qld

 With headwaters in the Carnarvon Range near Tambo, the Warrego River flows generally south through the middle of the region for 1380km before petering out in swamps near Louth (NSW).
 The river is joined by 37 tributaries, and has several outflowing creeks and anabranches, including Widgeegoara Creek through Charlotte Plains.